LARIAT.NET Wireless Broadband

 • Unaffected by weather (Unlike other wireless providers, we engineer our links for 24x7x365.25 reliability).

-• All connections have a minimum of 64-bit encryption.
-Stronger encryption available upon request at no extra charge.
+• All connections use AES encryption.
+Stronger and multi-layered encryption available upon request at no extra charge.
 Competitors' systems are frequently subject to snooping; with our encryption, no one can listen in on your wireless connection.

 • Inconspicuous radio units mount outdoors or in window